Jafarabad, Bijar

-Jafarabad (جعفر آباد) (Note: Also romanized as Ja‘farābād) is a village in, and the capital of, Siyah Mansur Rural District of the Central District of Bijar County, Kurdistan province, Iran.
+Jafarabad (جعفر آباد) (Note: Also romanized as Ja‘farābād) is a village in, and the capital of, Siyah Mansur Rural District in the Central District of Bijar County, Kurdistan province, Iran.

 Demographics

 Ethnicity

 The village is populated by Kurds with an Azerbaijani minority.

 Population

 At the time of the 2006 National Census, the village's population was 698 in 165 households.
 The following census in 2011 counted 694 people in 168 households.
-The 2016 census measured the population of the village as 558 people in 193 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 558 people in 193 households, the most populous in its rural district.